-Abby joined MPC as a research assistant in 2011 and was hired as an associate for the Water Supply Management and Stormwater Mitigation programs a year later.
+Abby joined MPC in 2011 and is a project manager for the Water Supply Management, Stormwater Mitigation and Cross-Border Collaboration programs.
 She focuses primarily on environmental planning, with an emphasis on water resources policy, planning and management, as well as community development, government efficiency and innovative finance.
 Some of her current work includes providing technical assistance on interjurisdictional water supply coordination to the Northwest Water Planning Alliance and the DuPage Water Commission, managing content and outreach for the What Our Water’s Worth campaign, coordinating neighborhood-scale green infrastructure projects, and conducting research on stormwater management incentive programs.

 Abby hails from Duluth, Minn., and moved to Chicago in 2002 to attend the University of Chicago, where she received her bachelor’s degree in law, letters and society.
 After a brief stint in New York, N.Y., where she worked at a corporate law firm and was active in her Crown Heights, Brooklyn, neighborhood association, Abby returned to Chicago in 2008 to work as program associate and coastal project coordinator for the Alliance for the Great Lakes.
 She received her master’s degree in urban planning and policy, with concentrations in community development and environmental policy, from the University of Illinois at Chicago in 2012 and was named the urban planning and policy student of the year.
 Abby is an active member of Women in Planning + Development and the American Planning Association Illinois Chapter Diversity Committee, and was recently selected for the Chicago Next Gen Environmental Leadership Program.
-She lives in the Near North Side and spends her free time bike riding, dancing, and traveling.
+She lives in the Near North neighborhood and spends her free time bike riding, dancing and traveling.

 Follow Abby and her work on Twitter @AbbyMPC

 - Affordable and supportive housing